KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

 KeyboardKit helps you create custom keyboards for iOS and iPadOS, using Swift and SwiftUI.

-KeyboardKit extends Apple's native keyboard APIs and provides you with more functionality.
+It extends Apple's native keyboard APIs and provides you with more functionality.

 KeyboardKit lets you create keyboards that mimic native iOS keyboards in a few lines of code.